Skip to main content

 FAQ - Frequently asked questions

-Find all the answers to the most frequently asked questions about admissions and training at our schools in our FAQ below.
-For any other question, please contact us.
+Find answers to the most common questions about admissions and academic programs at ParisTech schools in our FAQ below.
+If you have further inquiries, feel free to contact us.

-• What are the fields of study covered by ParisTech schools?
+What fields of study are covered by ParisTech schools?

 The ParisTech schools primarily train graduate engineers and award the “diplôme d’ingénieur”, a Master’s level degree.
 However, they also co-run a wide range of Master’s courses, and accept doctoral students too.